zxue/install-maximo-on-azure-and-aws/README.md

 export MAS_APP_ID=manage
 ```

-- MAS_INSTANCE_ID is an arbitary string for the installation, e.g. inst1
+- MAS_INSTANCE_ID is an arbitrary string for the installation, e.g. inst1
 - IBM_ENTITLEMENT_KEY is the MAS license key from IBM.
 - SLS_LICENSE_ID is a 12 digit hexadecimal number, e.g. 756A06D0C216.
 It is contained in the the MAS license key.
 - MAS_CONFIG_DIR is the folder where the license keys are stored, e.g. masconfig, which is mapped to a docker container folder, e.g. /mascli/masconfig